Vickey21299/DBMS/README.md

 - Run it after starting backend and viola enjoy 🎇

 ## Notes:
- - The project scope and proposal along with relational schemas can be found [here](https://github.com/aflah02/DBMS_Project/blob/main/Final%20Project%20proposal.pdf)
  - The Entity Relation Diagram used to design this project:
    ![ERD](https://github.com/Vickey21299/DBMS/blob/master/Diagrams/ERD.png))